 SSDI, on the other hand, is a more permanent benefits allocation system for those who have become disabled for a year or more and are unable to work.
 This type of program may also provide benefits for eligible family members or dependents, particularly if the injured or ill worker was the primary breadwinner in the home.
 According to a resource site, SSDI is not a need-based program and is based upon your contribution to your own social security over the years.

 Many people question whether they are entitled to receive workers’ compensation benefits in addition to their SSDI benefits.
 The short answer is yes.
 The longer answer requires an understanding that you are not entitled to more than 80% of your earnings before you became disabled.
 That is, between workers’ compensation insurance payouts and SSDI benefits, you cannot be receiving an amount greater than 80% of the average amount you were making before you became injured or ill.
 It is the SSDI benefits that will decrease, should the amount recovered between the two benefits exceed 80%.

 Boston Social Security Disability and Workers’ Compensation Attorneys

 If you or anyone you know has been injured at work, you may be entitled to compensation.
-The experienced social security disability and workers’ compensation attorneys at John J. Sheehan understand the frustration that accompanies work injuries, with periods of financial stability and an inability to support your family.
+The Boston social security disability lawyers and workers’ compensation attorneys at John J. Sheehan understand the frustration that accompanies work injuries, with periods of financial stability and an inability to support your family.
 Our knowledgeable staff will work tirelessly on your behalf to ensure that you are receiving the maximum benefits that you are entitled to by law.
 Whether it be through workers’ compensation insurance, SSDI, or both, rest assured that our Boston-based attorneys will explore every avenue to secure full recovery.